JetBrains-Research/astminer/py_example/README.md

 ### Model

-`model.Code2Vec` contains a model to vectorize snippets of code based on their path-context representation.
+`model.CodeVectorizer` contains a model to vectorize snippets of code based on their path-context representation.
-This model had been originally implemented as a part of [code2vec](https://github.com/tech-srl/code2vec).
+This model works similarly to the part of [code2vec's](https://github.com/tech-srl/code2vec) that is responsible for code vectorization.
 It is implemented as a PyTorch module and can be easily reused.

 A usage example can be found in `model.ProjectClassifier`.